Yes, however the student is responsible for all shipping costs.

 Wired connectivity is preferred in all cases and ensures the strongest and fastest connection possible without interruption.

-The Drexel Library and Technology Service Center offer spare Ethernet cables for students.
+The Drexel Library and Technology Service Center offer spare loaner Ethernet cables for students.
+In addition, the bookstore has cables for purchase.

 Please take your laptop or desktop to the TSC in the Science Center Room 129.